Tag: web development

 URL.revokeObjectURL(url);

-This script creates a downloadable file named page.html containing the full HTML of the page.
+This script generates a file named page.html containing the full HTML of the page.
 It’s especially useful for archiving or sharing.

-💡 Pro Tip: Use browser extensions like “SelectorGadget” to quickly find the CSS selectors for specific elements on a page.
+Pro Tip: Use browser extensions like SelectorGadget to identify CSS selectors for specific elements on a webpage.

 const puppeteer = require('puppeteer');